 From using eco-friendly materials to supporting fair labor practices, these designers are pushing the boundaries of what it means to be avant-garde.
 Some designers even incorporate recycled materials into their designs, creating unique and innovative pieces that are environmentally conscious and fashion-forward.

 As customers become more conscious of their global effect, avant-garde fashion is paving the way for a more sustainable and ethical sector.

 Avant-garde fashion has always been about pushing boundaries and challenging norms, and now, designers are using their platforms to promote sustainability and ethical practices.

 Some designers use eco-friendly materials like organic cotton, hemp, and bamboo to create their designs.
-Others support fair labour practices by working with factories that pay fair wages and provide safe working conditions for their employees.
+Others support fair labor practices by working with factories that pay fair wages and provide safe working conditions for their employees.

-And some designers are even incorporating recycled materials into their designs, creating unique and innovative pieces that are both environmentally conscious and fashion-forward.
+Some designers are even incorporating recycled materials into their designs, creating unique and innovative pieces that are both environmentally conscious and fashion-forward.

 By embracing sustainability and ethical practices, avant-garde fashion creates beautiful and creative designs and paves the way for a more responsible and aware fashion industry.